Editor's Note: This story originally appeared on Living on the Cheap.

 Bean soups were a staple of Depression Era recipes, as beans are a cheaper protein than meat, and you can toss whatever leftovers you have on hand into the pot.
 Rice and potatoes were cheap ways to fill up hungry tummies.

 Even if you don’t like to cook, you’ll save by whipping up some simple recipes rather than turning to takeout or meal kits.
 Look for cheaper cuts of meat or add in a few vegetarian dinners for a more frugal menu.

 Raid your pantry and freezer for ingredients you have on hand, and look for recipes that use what you have to cut down your grocery bills.
 Who knows?
-These Depression Era hacks might lead you to discover new favorite dishes.
+You might even discover some new favorite dishes.

 3. Go retro on entertainment